Happay

 Revenue is the amount of money the business generates through direct sales of the product or service.
 On the other hand, cash flow is the net movement of funds in and out of the company.

-Revenue, profit and cash flow are all used to analyse the financial performance of a business.
+Revenue, profit, and cash flow are all used to analyze the financial performance of a business.
 However, while revenue is a better indicator of a company’s selling success, cash flow gives a more holistic picture of the business’s overall financial health.

 Difference Between Profit and Cash Flow